tbduong/angular-pokemon-lab/README.md

 1. Fork this repo, and clone it into your `wdi` folder on your local machine.
 2. Change directories into `angular-pokemon-lab`.
 3. If you see no errors, you're ready to start CRUDing!
-Build your templates, build your controllers, add a show route, win.
+Build your layout, build your controllers, catch a Squirtle, win.
+4. Research the Pokemon API Endpoint [here](https://github.com/SF-WDI-LABS/super-crud-api)

 ## Stretch Challenges